 - Events (notifications emitted by objects, data change notifications are implemented)

-- Event-loop (background tasks) and asynchronous service requests in the client
+- Event-loop (background tasks) in the client

 For discussion and help besides this documentation, you can reach the open62541 community via